-There are several one-time actions you must complete in order to submit an application in response to this Announcement (e.g., obtain a Dun and Bradstreet Data Universal Numbering System (DUNS) number, register with EERE eXCHANGE.gov, register with the System for Award Management (SAM), register with Grants.gov, and, if selected for award, be registered in FedConnect).
-Applicants who are not registered with SAM and Grants.gov, should allow at least 44 days to complete these requirements.
-It is suggested that the process be started as soon as possible.
+There are several one-time actions you must complete in order to submit an application in response to this FOA (e.g., obtain a Dun and Bradstreet Data Universal Numbering System (DUNS) number, register with the System for Award Management (SAM), and register with EERE EXCHANGE.gov).
+Applicants who are not registered with SAM and Grants.gov, should start the process as soon as possible.